midacts/resume/README.md

 __Chattanooga, TN:__ ___09/2014 - Present___

 - Member of an agile team that setup an AWS environment that saved TVA millions of dollars a year by sending backups to the cloud
-- Worked with multiple teams to architect our AWS and Microsoft Azure clouds infrastructure
+- Worked with multiple teams to architect and implement our AWS and Microsoft Azure environments
 - Developed continuous integration/continuous deployment (CI/CD) pipelines to streamline code reviews and deployments
 - Implemented automated testing standards to maintain the code quality of our entire codebase
 - Created automation for end user self service using multiple programing languages and orchestration
 - Implemented Hashicorp Terraform and Vault to manage our on-premises and cloud infrastructures
-- Maintained a work schedule that complies with the Agile Project Management model
+- Maintained a work schedule that complied with the Agile Project Management model
 - Used Ansible Tower and Ansible to perform Azure, Windows, Linux and VMware automation

 ## Orthobanc